Trattaturen/Reminder/README.md

 - (done) Authorization using filters

-- (in progress. after this lessons) Html improvements/CSS implementation
+- (always in progress) Html improvements

+- (next lesson) CSS implementation

+- (after learning JSP) clean all code from HTML mess

 - Temporary DB (File) to save events

+- (need review) do something with RepoHandler class